 If Black plays anyway at , White can capture the bulky five shape with , It is then useless for Black to play because White can respond with and connect to her group below.

-It is clear that and locally work out badly, but sometimes and can be used as big (but point-losing) ko threats.
+It is clear that and both locally work out badly for the players, but sometimes and can be used as big (but point-losing) ko threats.

 A slightly more complex variant is formed by the marked black and white groups.
 Both groups have one eye, and they share a liberty.
 Again if either player plays at a, the other one will capture.